szabgab/rustatic/README.md

 ### General public

-* On the right-hand side of the [GitHub repository](https://github.com/szabgab/rustatic) you can find "Releases".
+* On the right-hand side of the [GitHub repository](https://github.com/szabgab/rustatic) you can find [Releases](https://github.com/szabgab/rustatic/releases).
 * Download the latest one.

 Then run